jspsv/jspsv/README.md

 ### Hello there 👋

 I'm Joseph.
-I work in computer vision, deep learning and robotics, with a general interest in software development.
+I work in computer vision, deep learning, and robotics, with a general enthusiasm for software development.

 🔭 I’m currently working on [my website](https://github.com/jspsv/website).